Sean Pavone / Shutterstock

 - Principles of biomedical engineering

-Oak Ridge National Laboratory - Conducts nanotechnology research through the following groups:
+Oak Ridge National Laboratory (ORNL)—It is involved in nanotechnology research via the following groups:

-- Biological and Nanoscale Systems Group: Focuses on characterizing and understanding the organization of natural systems at the nanoscale and analyzing how this organization contributes to biological function.
-The group’s research projects include:
+- Biological and Nanoscale Systems Group—Explores characterizing and gaining insights into the organization of natural systems at the nanoscale and examining how this organization benefits biological function.
+The group’s projects include: